newlevelup/config/packages/renovate-config/README.md

 > 💡 The purpose of `renovate` is to automate the dependency management such that all your dependencies are up to date.
 It creates new PR whenever a new version of a package is release to the package registry.

 New Level Up Renovate rules come bundled in `@newlevelup/renovate-config`.
 To enable these rules, add a `renovate` property in your `package.json`.
-See the [Renovate configuration docs](https://docs.renovatebot.com/configuration-options/) for more details.
+See the [Renovate configuration docs](https://docs.renovatebot.com/configuration-options/) and [npm hosted preset](https://docs.renovatebot.com/config-presets/#npm-hosted-presets) for more details.

 ```json
 "renovate": {